Configure Flow Logs

 1. In the Inspector pane, open the Settings tab.

-2. Open the Flowlog drop-down.
+2. Open the Flowlog drop-down list.

 4. In the confirmation message, select OK.